 We confess, the Lost Shores Gran Fondo has one very visible fault.
-We live right on the edge of the Chignecto – Chedabucto fault line that runs across Nova Scotia and includes the scenic Parrsboro area.
+We live right on the edge of the Cobequid – Chedabucto fault line that runs across Nova Scotia and includes the scenic Parrsboro area.
 Apparently we caught a few riders off guard with the amount of hills near the end of the 90 km ride.
 Oops, sorry about that.

-Lost Shores is a big slab of rock formed under the sea near Morocco 400 million years ago and subsequently turned to granite and scrubbed almost bare by hundreds of cycles of ice age glaciers.
+Lost Shores is a big slab of rock formed near Morocco 400 million years ago and subsequently turned to granite and scrubbed almost bare by hundreds of cycles of ice age glaciers.
 The fault line starts at the eastern tip of mainland North America at Glasgow Head near Canso and follows Highway 16 along the south shore of Chedabucto Bay to the Salmon River Estuary where it heads inland.
 The end result is rolling landscape along the crystal clear, deep blue waters of Chedabucto Bay, almost a Crater Lake effect.
 Mother nature sometimes leaves natural stone sculptures along the shoreline that are near and dear to local hearts.